to spit to bless 2 realizations

 one who blesses, one who gives the farewell admonishment (at a wedding, usually an elder relative)

-Reference AED: 180 CDG: 617-18
+reference AED: 180 CDG: 617-18

 Cf. also Soq. meraḳ ‘saliva’.
 Amh. wärräḳä 'to spit' is derived from Gez. waraḳa ‘to spit’ (CDG 618).